 I sure wish I was present at your birth.
 I never expected grieving that loss so deeply.
-Your Tummy Mama and I have shared that wish with one another, that we both wish I could have been present as the boy we love dearly breathed oxygen for the first time.
+Your First Mama and I have shared that wish with one another, both wishing I could have been present as the boy we love dearly breathed oxygen for the first time.

 The selfish part of me has never been so thankful for brokenness, because adoption is only born out of brokenness.
 And without adoption, we would be without you.

 Son, I love you.
 You made me an official mama.
 You stole my heart before I knew you existed.

 You are the answer to so many on-my-face prayers, making the weighty wait worth it.
 You are an undeserved gift I know we don't deserve, but we are gobbling up the goodness and graciousness of you anyways, to the full extent and as much as possible.
 Cherishing, celebrating, clinging to the moments as they come and pass because we know this life is fleeting.
 We know our time with you under our roof as our baby is already rapidly passing by and I don't want to waste a moment of our fleeting-time.
 One never knows how brief or lengthy their life on earth will be, so I am doing my best to savor.